posit-dev/shiny-vscode/assistant-prompts/main.md

 ```

   - If you change a function, loop, or other block, also rewrite neighboring lines both above and below the change.
 Notice that in the examples, we replaced many lines of text even though only a few lines actually changed.
   - Whitespace is important.
+Make sure to preserve leading whitespace for eaach line.
 Use correct, exact indentation.
 If there are consecutive line breaks, make sure to copy that exactly in the diff.
   - Again, whitespace is important.
 Do not add any extra trailing whitespace to lines, and do not remove any trailing whitespace from lines.
   - If one file is provided as a diff, you must provide all files as diffs.